nairraghav/Introduction-To-Python/lessons/lesson01-environment-setup/installing-python.md

 ## Windows
 ![you-chose-poorly](../assets/lesson1-you-choose-poorly.jpg)

+You should be able to follow through simply with the installation directions specified [here](https://realpython.com/installing-python/#step-1-download-the-python-3-installer)

 ## Mac
 Lucky for you, Mac OSX (10.8+) has Python installed but it is Python2.
 To download/install Python3, refer to the this